What the New Farm Bill Means for the Hemp Industry

-With hemp exemplifying a viable asset to the economy, the Congress and the president signed off on a new 2018 Farm Bill.
+With hemp exemplifying a viable asset to the economy, Congress and the president signed off on a new 2018 Farm Bill.
 This bill has provisions that will lift the ban of hemp cultivation on a federal level.
 Thought $16 million was impressive?
 The sky’s the limit now!
 Here is what the new Farm Bill means for the hemp industry and CBD products.

 Why Was Hemp Illegal?

 Until 2014, it was illegal to grow hemp in the United States.
 That’s because hemp is a member of the cannabis genus.
 This makes hemp cousins to the infamous plant, marijuana.

 Since the Marihuana Act of 1937, cannabis has been under a federal prohibition.
 Many feared that hemp contained psychoactive elements that altered minds akin to those in marijuana.

 This may sound ridiculous today, but this was a day and age when tuberculosis was knocking out over 6% of the population!
 We didn’t have the science then to explain why hemp can’t get you high.
 Therefore, hemp felt the brunt of the prohibition.

 With this ban, hemp clothes were replaced with cotton, hemp ropes were swapped out with twine and hemp oil gave way to pharmaceuticals.
 As science and technology evolved, studies on hemp were few and far between.
 It became the old case of “out-of-sight, out-of-mind.”
 Due to lack of research, the stigma on hemp stuck for centuries.